Most strokes are ischemic (usually due to blockage of an artery), but some are hemorrhagic (due to rupture of an artery).

-Recovery after a stroke depends on many factors, such as the location and amount of damage, the person’s age, and the presence of other disorders.
+Recovery after a stroke depends on many factors, such as the location and amount of brain damage, the person’s age, and the presence of other disorders.

 Controlling high blood pressure, high cholesterol levels, and high blood sugar levels and not smoking help prevent strokes.

-Supplying the Brain with Blood
+Supplying the Brain With Blood

 Strokes are much more common among older people than among younger adults, usually because the disorders that lead to strokes progress over time.
 Over two thirds of all strokes occur in people older than 65.
-Slightly more than 50% of all strokes occur in men, but more than 60% of deaths due to stroke occur in women, possibly because women are on average older when the stroke occurs.
+Stroke is more common among women than among men, and nearly 60% of deaths due to stroke occur in women, possibly because women are on average older when the stroke occurs.

 There are two types of strokes:

 About 80% of strokes are ischemic—usually due to a blocked artery, often blocked by a blood clot.
 Brain cells, thus deprived of their blood supply, do not receive enough oxygen and glucose (a sugar), which are carried by blood.
 The damage that results depends on how long brain cells are deprived of blood.
 If they are deprived for only a brief time, brain cells are stressed, but they may recover.
 If brain cells are deprived longer, brain cells die, and some functions may be lost, sometimes permanently.
 How soon brain cells die after being deprived of blood varies.
 They die after only a few minutes in some areas of the brain but not until after 30 minutes or more in other areas.
 In some cases, after brain cells die, a different area of the brain can learn how to do the functions previously done by the damaged area.